Ceramic GPS Patch Antennas

 Passive or active pathUse passive patch products for short, controlled RF layouts.
 Choose an active assembly when cable loss, remote mounting, or receiver sensitivity requires an LNA and bias power.

 Accuracy targetTrackers and navigation devices may prioritize size and cost.
-RTK, UAV, timing, and precision GNSS projects should review RHCP performance, axial ratio, and multipath environment more carefully.
+RTK, tracking device, timing, and precision GNSS projects should review RHCP performance, axial ratio, and multipath environment more carefully.

 Finished Active GPS/GNSS Antennas